Beware of Bachelors

 Beware of Bachelors is a 1928 American part-talkie pre-code comedy drama film produced and released by Warner Bros., and directed by Roy Del Ruth.
+In addition to sequences with audible dialogue or talking sequences, the film features a synchronized musical score and sound effects along with English intertitles.
+The soundtrack was recorded using the Vitaphone sound-on-disc system.
 The movie stars Audrey Ferris, William Collier Jr., Margaret Livingston, Clyde Cook, and George Beranger.
 The film was based on a short story by Mark Canfield (an alias for Darryl F. Zanuck).
+The film was originally to be titled "No Questions Asked."
+The film seems to be a loose remake of the previous year's If I Were Single as it suspiciously shares many of the same plot elements.